sx-bet/sx-bet-api-docs/source/includes/_orders.md

 If the API finds that your balance is consistently below your total exposure requiring orders to be cancelled, your account may be temporarily restricted.
 </aside>

-To offer bets on sportx.bet via the API, make sure you first enable betting by following the steps [here](#enabling-betting).
+To offer bets on sx.bet via the API, make sure you first enable betting by following the steps [here](#enabling-betting).

 We enforce an odds ladder to prevent diming.
 Your offer, in implied odds, must fall on one of the steps on the ladder.
 Currently, that is set to intervals of 0.1%, meaning that your offer cannot fall between the steps.
 An offer of 50.1% would be valid, but an offer of 50.05% would not.
 You can check if your odds would fall on the ladder by taking the modulus of your odds and 10 ^ 17 and checking if it's equal to 0.
 See the bottom of the JavaScript tab for a sample on how to do this, and how to round your odds to the nearest step.